Records Management Systems

 - Storage issues for paper records

-If you want to start using TRIM to manage all or some of your office’s records, contact Government Records Service for expertise and support through the entire process.
+If you want to start using EDRMS Content Manager to manage all or some of your office’s records, contact Government Records Service for expertise and support through the entire process.

-The following resources explain how using TRIM could benefit your organization:
+The following resources explain how using EDRMS Content Manager could benefit your organization:

-CRMS is a legacy records management system used for managing physical records.
-Some government and broader public sector organizations continue to use CRMS, but no new offices are starting with this system.
+CRMS is a records management system used for managing physical records.
+Some government and broader public sector organizations continue to use CRMS.

 Learn how to use it with CRMS training and user guides.